mudesirakyuz/Instagram-Resim-Indirme_Instagram-Image-Downloader/README.md

-# Instagram-Resim-Indirme_Instagram-Image-Downloader
+# İnstagram Resim İndirme - Instagram Image Downloader

+***TR***
+- İnstagramda beğendiğiniz bir postu bilgisayarınıza indirmek için kullanabilirsiniz.

+***EN***

-İnstagramda beğendiğiniz bir postu bilgisayarınıza indirmek için kullanabilirsiniz.
-"You can use it to download a post you like on Instagram to your computer."
+- You can use it to download a post you like on Instagram to your computer.